 In Burlington, families such as Brant, Ireland and the Smith’s have left a distinct mark that can be seen on buildings, streets, parks and businesses.
 But, as our City grows and time passes, the challenge will be to ensure that we remember our roots and the proud legacy of our founding members.

 Joseph Brant Museum provides an important link between the community and its heritage.
 We need to tell the story of those individuals and families that have laid the foundation for a better Burlington… “Our Community Builders”.

-Thanks to generous citizen donations and government support, we believe we are close to making our dream a reality.
-A dream that has been in the making for nearly 30 years; the renovation and transformation of the Joseph Brant Museum into the Burlington Community Museum and Heritage Centre; a year-round, fun, interactive, discovery experience… accessible to all.
+Thanks to generous citizen donations and government support, we have made our dream a reality.
+A dream that has been in the making for nearly 30 years; the renovation and transformation of the Joseph Brant Museum into the Burlington Community Museum; a year-round, fun, interactive, discovery experience… accessible to all.

 Sharing Our Stories

 A key element of this exciting project is a permanent exhibition that will tell the story of Burlington’s Community Builders.

 We invite you to join us in allowing the Museums of Burlington to present your family’s stories, traditions, memories, hopes and dreams and preserve them for future generations.